15 Magical Things to Do in Marseille in Winter (& Christmas)

 These towers functioned as the state prison and ammunition depot for numerous, following centuries.

-The iconic fort can be found along the right side of the Old Port, and access to the Fort are typically free after passing the security check at the entrances.
+The iconic fort can be found along the right side of the Old Port, and access to the Fort is typically free after passing the security check at the entrances.

 There are numerous wonderful terraces with excellent views of the Old Port marina, the sea, and the Cathédrale de la Major at the top of the fort.